R4Z0R49/DayZStats/README.md

 - MySQL 5.4 or higher
 - Apache 2.2 or higher
 - PHP 5.3
-- Correctly installed and configured Battleye RCON
-- FTP Access to your server - (OPTIONAL)

 ==================
 Features
 ==================
-- Lists of players and vehicles.
-- Player/vehicle inventory, states and position.
-- Inventory and backpack string editors.
-- Teleportation, skin changes, reset humanity, reviving, killing, healing and medical status options via the panel.
-- Configurable administrator access levels to the panel.
-- Google maps API based map with players, vehicles and deployables - (optional tracking of players and vehicles).
-- Inventory check for unknown items.
-- Search for items, vehicles, players.
-- Rcon-based online players list, kick-ban features and global messaging.
-- Reset Players locations.

 - Leaderboard
 - Stats and player search
-- View player chat/belogs - (Requires FTP if panel is not hosted on the same computer as the server)

 ==================
 Installation
 ==================
-- Import dayz.sql in the sql folder to your database.
 - Rename config.php-dist to config.php.
 - Edit config.php and set to the right values.
 This is highly important!
 - The default login is: admin/123456